View Document Text

 rate of one-half of one percent (0.50%) of the asset value in those Accounts.

-The Advisory Fee for assets under management between $0.00 and $23,600,000 is generally not
+The Advisory Fee for assets under management between $0.00 and $23,600,000.00 is generally

-assets under management by ODIJ that are owned by members of a single household or family;
+management with ODIJ owned by members of a single household or family.
+If a client is the

-or if a client is the grantor or trustee of a trust that is also a client, occasionally, ODIJ may
+grantor or trustee of a trust that is also a client, occasionally, ODIJ may calculate the Advisory

-calculate the Advisory Fee charged to the client and the trust as if the assets of each were
+Fee charged to the client and the trust as if the assets of each were included in the assets under

-included in the assets under management of the other.
-However, such discounts are highly
+management of the other.
+However, such discounts are highly unusual, and clients should not

-unusual, and clients should not assume that members of an immediate family will receive it.
+assume that members of an immediate family will receive one.
+Unless granted as a period of

-Unless granted as a period of uncharged initial months of service, any such discount usually
+uncharged initial months of service, any such discount usually applies only to the portion of the

-applies only to the portion of the Advisory Fee allocable to Custodian-Linked Accounts and not
+Advisory Fee allocable to Custodian-Linked Accounts and not to any portion of the Advisory

-to any portion of the Advisory Fee allocable to Held-Away Accounts, unless ODIJ agrees
+Fee allocable to Held-Away Accounts, unless ODIJ agrees otherwise.

 In the event that a representative of ODIJ with whom a client maintains a relationship ceases

-Advisory Fee discounts granted to such client by such representative.
+Fee discounts granted to such client by such representative.

-In addition, as a marketing promotion, from time-to-time ODIJ, in its sole discretion, may offer a
+In addition, as a marketing promotion, ODIJ, in its sole discretion, may offer a new client or an

-new client or an existing client a benefit for transferring additional assets to ODIJ for
+existing client a benefit for transferring (additional) assets to ODIJ for management.
+This

 The client or ODIJ may terminate the investment advisory contract, without penalty, upon